signalstoerung/reader/README.md

 For **local testing**, create a directory `./db/` in the work directory (Reader will store the sqlite database there), copy the sample config file into the same directory, rename it `config.yaml` and edit it as appropriate.
 Then you can run Reader with `go run .` and access it in a browser at `localhost:8000`.

+### Account creation

 - The first time that Reader runs, it will allow anyone to create an account.
-Follow the link from the homepage to create an account.
+On the homepage, enter a user name and password and click 'register'.
 Once you've done this, registrations will automatically close and nobody else can create an account.
 (I'm assuming that this is a single-user instance.)
 - *Troubleshooting:* Account creation is only open when Reader starts up and does not find a database.
 So if you started Reader and stopped it again without creating an account, registration will be closed when you restart, because Reader will have created the database on the first startup.
-Solution: database in the `./db/` directory.
+Solution: set the -register flag to true.

 ## Command-line flags